-At 10 weeks old we took our newest dog Tesla to the vet and found out she had a very bad case of worms, ringworm to be specific.
+At 10 weeks old we took our newest dog Tesla to the vet and found out she had a very bad case of worms, round worm to be specific.
 There were no signs of this other than her bowl movements were rarely firm, she seemed very mellow for a puppy, she ate a lot of food and was constantly hungry and her brothers and sisters were growing notably faster than she was.
 Being a research freak here’s what I learned through professor Google (most of this content came from About.com, just for the record.
 Thanks for all the great info).

 - It’s coming out their back-end: Do you see eggs or worms?
 This should be a no-brainer in identifying whether or not your dog was worms.
 I’ve also seem people on forums asking about their dogs throwing up worms… this also should be a no-brainer!
 Go to the vet.

 - Visible worms in fur, or area around dog’s rear – Tapeworms, in particular, may appear as small moving segments, which later dry out to resemble grains of rice.